OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 Magento is able to handle many types of products: simple, configurable, bundle, grouped, virtual, downloadable

-Special options can also be added on the products.
+Custom options can also be added on the products.

 None all of theses types are supported by the connector.
 All the product types are planned to be supported (:doc:`/project/roadmap`).
-But, as of today, only simple products are supported.
+But, as of today, only simple and configurable products are supported.
-Using advanced types of products like bundle or configurable, will need development, wether it is generic or specific to your implementation
+Using advanced types of products like bundle will need development, wether it is generic or specific to your implementation

-However, the fact is using a bundle or configurable products complexifies a lot the synchronizations of the products.
-If you need them, try to use only bundle, or only configurable.

-The special options would probably be part of a specific development.
+The custom options would probably be part of a specific development.

 *******